smufin/smufin-core/README.md

 reference-free method to identify mutations on tumor genomes, comparing them directly against the corresponding normal genome of the same patient.

+*smufin* has been designed as a reconfigurable set of checkpointable stages, and supports different modes of execution to adapt to the characteristics of the hardware where it's running: from scale-out executions in large data centers to scale-up solutions that take advantage of accelerators and storage class memory in a single machine.

 ## Compile

 Compiling *smufin* requires `make`, a compiler such as `gcc` with C++11